 - Through an estate agent (inmobiliaria)

 - An online portal which puts owners directly in touch with prospective buyers

 An estate agent, if used, generally works on behalf of the seller.
-The estate agent fees are likely to be between 2.5 and 3% of the price of the property, and are usually paid by the seller.
+The estate agent fees are likely to be around 3% of the price of the property³, and are usually paid by the seller.

 If it’s the first time you’ve bought a property in Spain, then a specialist buying agent or broker might offer helpful advice and insight into the local market.
-However, there will be a fee to pay for this service, and you should make sure you’re clear on what you’ll get for your money, as both the packages and prices vary wildly.
+However, there will usually be a fee to pay for this service, and you should make sure you’re clear on what you’ll get for your money, as both the packages and prices can vary considerably.

 The best way to get a head start on finding a place to buy in Spain is to look online.
 Great websites to find a house or apartment to buy include:

-- Idealista has ads in English, French, German and several other major languages, as well as a handy search function while allows you to select the features of a home that are important to you.
+- Idealista has ads in English, French, German and several other major languages, as well as a handy search function which allows you to select the property features that are most important to you.

 - Servihabitat has an English language website, with a map function allowing you to easily choose where you want to look for your new home.

 One of the main things to watch out for when buying property in Spain, or in any foreign country, are scams.